-The park I’ve always wanted to visit and our fifth stop of our 100 hours of driving around Europe is Europa park.
-This theme park in Rust, Germany features a big collection of coasters, flat rides, dark rides, and shows, and near every single one has been manufactured by Mack Rides.
+The park I’ve always wanted to visit and the fifth stop of our 100 hours of driving around Europe is Europa Park.
+This theme park in Rust, Germany features a big collection of coasters, flat rides, dark rides, and shows, and nearly every single one has been manufactured by Mack Rides.
 It’s their theme park and proving grounds and they go above and beyond to showcase their products in the best way they possibly can.

 Silver Star: The large Hyper Coaster seen from the parking lot and entrance road, this B&M is one of the few non-MACK manufactured rides at the resort.

 Blue Fire: The largest MACK and one of the most popular roller coasters at Europa.

 Euro-Mir: A spinning roller coaster with multiple large, mirrored towers.

 Eurosat – CanCan Coaster: An indoor attraction the was recently rebuilt, very smooth and great for all ages.

 Wodan Timbur Coaster: A GCI roller coaster, another star ride at the park not manufactured by MACK.

 Arthur: A multi-sensory powered coaster with rotating seats and a dark-ride setting.

 Voletarium: A large, flying theatre, IMAX-style attraction.